Special News--October 2022

 --Explore.
 Read the five excerpts below from Guterres' speech.
 How does the message of "perils, paralysis, and hope"--or any other major theme--fit with your experience and understanding of the world today?

-.
+--Relevance.
+Dive deeper into the speech by listening to and/or reading the entire speech.
 Consider a few ways that the perspectives are practically relevant for your life and work.

 --Discuss.
 Share and discuss this Update with others.
 Perhaps have a go at relating the message (address) of Secretary-General Guterres with the message (sermon) of Archbishop Welby.